Merry Money Tips: 12 Ways To Save This Season

 - Touch: Displays are designed in certain ways to encourage you to buy the pricier items which are set in the middle.
 You’re also more likely to buy things when you can touch and feel them.

 - Sight: Exciting displays attract multiple senses.
 The colors used are picked for specific reasons as well.
-Red and green, the more popular colors of the holiday, have specific meanings.
-Red stimulates and energizes and encourage overspending.
+Red and green, the more popular holiday colors, have specific meanings.
+Red stimulates and energizes to encourage overspending.
 Green symbolizes wealth and creativity.

-- Hearing: Stores play classic holiday music to encourage nostalgia and positive moods which can lead to staying longer in stores and overspending.
+- Hearing: Stores play classic holiday music to encourage nostalgia and positive moods which can lead to staying longer and overspending.

 - Smell: Pine and peppermint are used by stores to evoke certain emotions to encourage more shopping and spending.